 You may also contact 413th Whitby Scout Group by email at 413th WhitbyScouts@gmail.com.

-You can also learn more about the adventures of 413th Whitby Scout Group and Scouts Canada on our Facebook pages.
+You can also learn more about the adventures of 413th Whitby Scout Group and Scouts Canada on their Facebook pages.

 We also collect specific items for the following agencies.
 Donations can be left in the clearly marked plastic bins in the northwest corner of the Upper Hall.